Data-Corruption/Go-Release-Builder/README.md

 ## Overview

 This Go project template streamlines the development and distribution process for applications targeting Linux and the Windows Subsystem for Linux (WSL).
-It offers two main features:
+It has a few main features:

 - **Automatic Release Drafting**: Automate your release process with GitHub Actions.
 Simply update the `docs/CHANGELOG.md` with a new entry and push to the main branch.
 When the workflow sees the new version it will build and create a release draft, ready for you to publish after reviewing it.